Xilinx/xup_aie_training/docs/fir_multi_kernel.md

 1. Stream

-Each stream is a 32-bit input and 32-bit output interface and has a throughput of 32 Gbps (2 streams per AI Engine core).
+Each stream is a 32-bit input and 32-bit output interface and has a throughput of 32 Gb/s (2 streams per AI Engine core).
 Stream can be accessed with a 32-bit write/reads or a 128-bit write/reads every 4 cycles.
 One of the biggest advantage of streams is a flexibility in routing, where data can be streamed to multiple cores at the same time.
 In addition, streams do not require extensive buffering, as a result stream designs offer much reduced latency.

 2. Memory

-Memory input is a 256-bit interface to one of the surrounding memory banks - with a potential input bandwidth: 256 Gbps.
+Memory input is a 256-bit interface to one of the surrounding memory banks - with a potential input bandwidth: 256 Gb/s.
 Maximum bandwidth is higher than the stream Interface, but memory needs to be fed with data coming from other cores or a PL.There's potential memory conflict hazards when 2 neighboring cores try to access same memory bank.

 Memory module offers 32kB of storage per AI Engine core tile.
 Although, AIE tiles can access neighboring memory Modules, its size needs to be taken into account while defining the architecture, e.g. if a single AI Core fully utilizes all its available memory - 128 kB, neighboring tiles may essentially be rendered unusable with no storage available for data and/or stack.

 Memory interface requires data synchronization through ping-pong buffers, where part of the buffer is being operated on while other part is being fed with new data.
 This doubles the requirement for data storage.In addition, memory Module interface is only connected to neighboring cores, which limits accessibility to data from multiple cores.

 3. Consideration

 The mechanism of data access is the most critical aspect in whether to use the memory interface or the stream interface.
 For memory interface，the kernel can perform random access within a buffer of data and there is the ability to specify a margin for algorithms that require some number of bytes from the previous buffer.
 For stream interface, it is used for continuous data and using blocking or non-blocking calls to read and write in a sample-by-sample fashion.

 ## AI Engine Data Movement Architecture